-While IR cameras can be useful for locating hidden pockets of moisture in your home, it is just one of many tools a water damage restoration professional can use.
+While IR cameras are useful for locating hidden pockets of moisture in your home, it is just one of many tools a water damage restoration professional can use.
 Moisture meters should be used in combination with IR cameras to confirm the presence of water.

 Benefits of Using an IR Camera to Locate Water Damage

-While IR cameras do not detect moisture, they do measure temperate differentials that may be the result of water damage.
-There are several benefits of using an IR camera helps accurately asses the scope of damage to a home and help identify where water damage might be hiding.
+IR cameras do not detect moisture, they do, however, measure temperate differentials that may be the result of water damage.
+Using an IR camera helps accurately asses the scope of damage to a home and help identify where water damage might be hiding.

-After water damage, and IR camera can help identify all the affected areas, allowing cleanup and restoration efforts to be more precise.
+After water damage, an IR camera identifies all the affected areas.
+This allows cleanup and restoration efforts to be more precise.
 This means the cleanup and drying process can begin sooner, reducing the possibility for mold growth.
 Generally, the faster cleanup and restoration occurs, the lesser the damages.

-Thermal imaging through the use of infrared cameras is just one way the professional team at Regent Restoration locates and identifies water damage in your home.
-If you suspect a water damage problem in your home, contact us today.
+Thermal imaging is just one way the professional team at Regent Restoration locates water damage in your home.
+If you suspect you have a water damage problem in your home, contact us today.